 How important is sleep in helping to avoid surgery?

-How important is sleep in preventing back surgery?
+For example: How important is sleep for preventing back surgery?

 - Poorer sleep quality was significantly related to higher pain ratings,